LiaPlayground/e-Learning-2019/README.md

                               --{{0}}--
-One of the language feature we wanted at most, was an easy way to integrate quizzes in different flavors and thus, to give students the possibility to check their knowledge.
-Quizzes are always associate with double brackets, such that to add a text quiz, you only have to enter the solution in double braces and the input field, check and show solution buttons are automatically generated.
+One of the language feature we wanted at most, was an easy way to integrate quizzes in different flavors and thus, to give learners the possibility to check their knowledge.
+Quizzes are always associate with double brackets, such that to add a text quiz, you only have to enter the solution in double braces and the input field, check-, and resolve-buttons are generated automatically.

                                {{0-1}}